raspberrypilearning/find-the-bug/en/quiz1/question_1.md

 Well done, you have learned a lot!
-Now, it's time to reflect — reflecting is an important part of learning because it helps make new connections in your brain.
+Now, it's time to reflect — reflecting is an important part of learning, because it helps make new connections in your brain.

 Answer the three questions below to reflect on what you have learned.